jmodjeska/pgplus-shortlink/README.md

     ```

-1. Replace `doc/help` with the one provided, or insert the following code at the end:
+1. Append the following code at the end of `doc/help`:

     ```